jlisok/GithubProxy/README.md

 On the ASAP TODO list:
 - security
 - integration tests
 - adding more unit tests
-- swagger
 - docker

 ## Technical Stack Used